georgexyz19/georgexyz.com/content/posts/create-new-pelican-post.md

 related_posts: pelican-related-posts-translation
 no: 41

-Pelican static site generator comes with a nice command `pelican-quickstart`.
-It generates a starter project which includes `pelicanconf.py`, `publishconf.py`, `tasks.py`, and other files and directories.
-The source code is in the `pelican_quickstart.py` file under the tools directory.
-The code is a nice example on how to create similar programs.
+Pelican comes with a nice command line tool `pelican-quickstart`.
+It generates a starter project including `pelicanconf.py`, `publishconf.py`, `tasks.py`, and other files and directories.
+The source code file `pelican_quickstart.py` is a nice example on how to create similar programs.

 It is not difficult to write a program which generates a new Pelican starter post.
 The benefit of the program is that it can automatically fill some meta fields.
-It can also present a list of tags that already used in other posts, and the user can pick one of more tags from the list.
+It can also present a list of tags that already used in other posts, and the user can pick one or more tags from the list.
 In addition, each post will have consistent meta fields.
 I write the
 [`newpost.py` python program](https://github.com/georgexyz19/georgexyz.com/blob/master/newpost.py)
 for this purpose.